parrt/msds689/projects/iforest/iforest.md

 ## Evaluation

-To evaluate your projects, we will run the `score.py` file with all data files in same directory.
+To evaluate your projects, we will run the `score.py` file with `-noise` and `-improved` (all data files in same directory).
 We will grade in a binary fashion (works or doesn't) because you have all of the known tests.

 ## Deliverables